 With the regular progression of Agile/DevOps and the Cloud, the frontier between application services and infrastructure management will be less pronounced in the future.
 In the medium and long-term, infrastructures will become increasingly automated ("infra as code").
 Thus some people argue that eventually 30% of the people managing infrastructures will be programmers (or encoders).
-Nevertheless, the breakdown of NEURONES' revenues into three segments (Infrastructures/Applications/Consulting) remains the most relevant, the most used by colleagues and, above all, has the merit of ensuring comparability with prior reporting periods:
+Nevertheless, the breakdown of NEURONES' revenues into three segments (Infrastructures/Applications/Consulting) remains the most relevant and the most used by our counterparts.
+Above all, it has the merit of ensuring comparability with prior reporting periods: